oliwarner/django-multifactor/README.md

 Now if the user selects the fallback option, they will receive an email *and* a pigeon.
 You can remove email by omitting that line.
 You can disable fallback entirely by setting FALLBACKS to an empty dict.

+## Conditional bypass

+It's sometimes useful to be able to be able to conditionally bypass multifactor requirements.
+You might be in local testing, you might be in automated testing or impersonating other users.
+That's between you and your gods. `settings.MULTIFACTOR.BYPASS` accepts a single path to a function accepting a request.
+If that returns True, multifactor will bypass its normal checks on a page.

+    MULTIFACTOR = {
+        # ...
+        'BYPASS': 'path.to.bypass_when_impersonating'
+    }

+These are relatively easy to implement

+    def bypass_when_impersonating(request):
+        from loginas.utils import is_impersonated_session
+        if is_impersonated_session(request):
+            return True

+    def bypass_when_debug(request):
+        from django.config import settings
+        return settings.DEBUG

 ## UserAdmin integration

 It's often useful to monitor which of your users is using django-multifactor and, in emergencies, critical to be able to turn their secondary factors off.
 We ship a opinionated mixin class that you can add to your existing UserAdmin definition.